Arc on ClickBench: Competing with the Time-Series Giants

 Join our growing community, ask questions, share your use cases, or contribute to the project.
 We're actively responding to issues, discussions, and are excited to hear what you're building.

 Again, this is just the beginning.
-Thank you for the love we're getting, and don't forget to stay tuned to this blog to get news about Basekick Labs and Arc, the fastest time series database.
+Thank you for the love we're getting, and don't forget to stay tuned to this blog to get news about Basekick Labs and Arc.

 Deploy in minutes with Docker or native mode.
-Ingest millions of metrics per second, query millions of rows in seconds, and scale from edge to cloud.
+Ingest metrics, logs, traces, and events at millions per second.
+Query billions of rows instantly.
+Scale from edge to cloud.